 Bridget Riley first achieved international recognition for her participation in the exhibition “The Responsive Eye” at the Museum of Modern Art in 1965.
 She received the International Prize for painting at the 34th Venice Biennale in 1968.
 The first retrospective of her work opened at the Kunstverein in Hanover in 1970 and subsequently traveled to Bern, Dusseldorf, Turin, and London; a second survey of her work opened in 1978 at the Albright Knox Art Gallery in Buffalo, NY and traveled to Dallas, TX, Purchase, NY, Sydney, Australia, Perth, Australia, and the National Museum of Modern Art in Tokyo, Japan.
 In 1989 Riley curated an exhibition at the National Gallery in London as part of the museum’s series “The Artist’s Eye.”
 In 1992 the retrospective “Bridget Riley: Paintings 1982–1992” opened at Kunsthalle Nürnberg, Germany and traveled to the Josef Albers Museum in Bottrop, Germany, the Hayward Gallery in London, and the Ikon Gallery in Birmingham, UK.
 Riley co-curated an exhibition of Mondrian’s work at the Tate Gallery in 1996.
 In 1999 “Bridget Riley: Paintings from the 1960s and 1970s” opened at the Serpentine Gallery, London and the first edition of The Eye’s Mind: Bridget Riley, Collected Writings 1965–1999 was published.
 The survey “Bridget Riley: Reconnaissance” opened at Dia Center for the Arts, New York in 2000.
 With Robert Kudielka, Riley curated the exhibition “Paul Klee: The Nature of Creation” at the Hayward Gallery, London in 2002.
 In 2003 a retrospective of Riley’s work opened at Tate Britain, and the largest ever survey of her work opened at the Musée d’Art Moderne de la Ville de Paris in 2008.
 A second, expanded edition of The Eye’s Mind: Bridget Riley was published in 2009.
 In 2010 “Bridget Riley: Paintings and Related Works” opened at the National Gallery, London.
 In 2012 Riley received the Rubens Prize from the Museum für Gegenwartskunst Siegen, Germany and the Sikkens Prize in The Hague.
 In 2015 “Learning from Seurat,” an exhibition pairing an early study by Riley of Seurat’s work with seven of his paintings, opened at the Courtauld Gallery in London.

-Chinati Weekend 2017 is generously supported by Brooke Alexander, Anonymous, Robert and Valerie Arber, Diane Barnes and Jon Otis, Katherine Bash and Duncan Kennedy, Shari and John Behnke, The Donald and Carole Chaiken Foundation, Gisela Colon, Cina Forgason, Jeff Fort, Fraenkel Gallery, Matthew Goudeau, Marieluise Hessel, Christopher C. Hill, Mr. and Mrs. Robert E. Keen, Ben E. Keith Foundation, Kirkpatrick Family Fund, Charles Mary Kubricht and Ron Sommers, Kathy McDaniel and Kevin Flynn, Happy Price, Susan Ringo and Barry Sonnenfeld, Robert Soros, Jill and John Walsh, and Vault Fine Art Services (list in formation).
+Chinati Weekend 2017 is generously supported by Brooke Alexander, Susan and Richard Anderson, Anonymous, Robert and Valerie Arber, Diane Barnes + Jon Otis, Katherine Bash and Duncan Kennedy, Shari and John Behnke, Big Bend Brewing Co., Big Bend Coffee Roasters, the Bradley Family Foundation, the Donald and Carole Chaiken Foundation, City of Marfa, Gisela Colon, Cordero Overnight RV Park, Crowley Theater, Rob Crowley, Tim Crowley, Fairfax Dorn and Marc Glimcher, Kevin Flynn and Kathy McDaniel, Cina Forgason, John F. "Jeff" Fort III, Fraenkel Gallery, Marfa Brand Soap, Matthew Goudeau, Marieluise Hessel, Christopher C. Hill, Hotel Saint George, Mr. and Mrs. Robert E. Keen, Ben E. Keith Foundation, Kirkpatrick Family Fund, Charles Mary Kubricht and Ron Sommers, Liz Lambert and El Cosmico, the Hotel Paisano, Happy Price, Ranch Candy Marfa, Susan Ringo and Barry Sonnenfeld, Robert Soros, Texas Commission on the Arts, Vault Fine Art Services, and John and Jill Walsh.

 Chinati's educational and public programming is supported with generous grants from the Texas Commission on the Arts, the National Endowment for the Arts, the Brown Foundation, the Hearst Foundations, the Carl B. & Florence E. King Foundation, the Permian Basin Area Foundation, the Warren Skaaren Trust, the Cowles Charitable Trust, and the City of Marfa.
 Chinati is grateful for the generous financial support of our members and the support and in-kind contributions of the people of Marfa and far West Texas.